← All articles

 Say it's March.
 You've been tracking for a couple of months and you're in Phase 2.

 Week one goes well.
 You log every meal, protein is on point, food quality is solid.
-Mostly green days on your calendar.
+Mostly green days.

-Week three, you're back home and back on track.
+Week three, back home and back on track.
 Good days stack up again.

-Final tally: 21 green days, 5 yellow days, 4 red days.
-Your monthly average lands around 75%.
+Final tally: 21 green days, 5 yellow, 4 red.
+Monthly average lands around 75%.
 Phase advances.
-You move on to the next month.
+You move on.

 That vacation week?
 Absorbed.
 The sick days?
 Absorbed.
 Your worst days didn't define your month.
 Your consistency did.